-The Department of Performing Arts at St. Edward's University combines both the theater and music programs in order to provide a single cohesive department focused solely on performance art.
+The Department of Performing Arts at St. Edward's University combines both the theater and music programs, offering two majors, three minors, and ample opportunity to explore creative development and expression.

 St. Edward's University is home to one of the finest theater arts programs in the region.
 Our award-winning theater training program identifies and nurtures outstanding creative talent through a curriculum that includes a well-rounded liberal arts education, artistic exploration, rigorous training, intellectual challenge and practical application in a professional environment.

 Students participate in multiple opportunities through the Mary Moody Northen Theatre (MMNT), which stands at the core of the theater training program and operates on a professional model.
 The theater serves as a laboratory where students apply and expand upon the skills they have gained in the classroom in a professional performance setting.
 MMNT is a member of Theatre Communications Group and is affiliated with the Actors' Equity Association (AEA), the union of professional actors and stage managers in the United States.

 St. Edward's University is one of the nation's few undergraduate-only programs incorporating a full season under the Actors’ Equity Association University/Resident Theatre Association (U/RTA) agreement.
 This agreement provides the unique opportunity for theater students to work alongside seasoned professionals and earn points toward AEA membership.
 Through MMNT, students study with, assist and perform with professional actors, directors and designers as they expand their networks and grow as artists.
 Through MMNT, students may participate in a variety of theatrical genres, including classical and contemporary plays as well as musicals.
 Design and technology students not only work with MMNT and locally, but also present and exhibit annually with the United States Insitute for Theater Technology (USITT).